isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 2. If I am entering a VTL country/region for a very short trip, can I use my negative On-Arrival Test (OAT) taken in the VTL country/region to fulfil the pre-departure test requirement for my return leg to Singapore, if the OAT was taken within 2 days of my date of departure to Singapore?

-The OAT taken in the VTL country/region is acceptable as long as it fulfils the criteria for an acceptable pre-departure test for departing to Singapore.
+The OAT taken in the VTL country/region is acceptable as long as it fulfils the criteria detailed below for an acceptable pre-departure test for departing to Singapore.

 The OAT must be a COVID-19 Polymerase Chain Reaction test (PCR test) at an internationally accredited or recognised lab/clinic/medical facility, or Antigen Rapid Test (ART) administered by a trained professional (self-swabs are disallowed).
 The PDT result must not be a handwritten document, and fulfil the following: